jkmpod/lcm-toolkit/README.md

 ## Acknowledgments

-- IIT Bombay team for the original LCM framework
+- Centre for Educational Technology, IIT Bombay team for the original LCM framework
 - All contributors and community members
 - Educational institutions using and providing feedback